 Meeting new people gave me a massive boost — I’d felt after my break up that I was good enough, but here were all these kind, funny people wanting to be friends with me!
 My confidence levels were low, and before I set off I’d been dreading even starting a conversation with someone, but by the end I knew I could chat happily away about anything from tent pegs to instant noodles.

 But more than the friendships I made, I took something away from the festival which has stuck with me ever since.
 Even if I hadn’t met anyone, even if I had needed that padlock on my tent, it would have been OK.
 In fact, it still would have been fun.
 Some of the best moments I had at the festival were when I was on my own.
 I explored the sprawling site, its amazing art installations, hippy fields, food truck zones, and of course music tents, all on my own.
 And I followed my own fun while doing it.

 There are some obvious perks to doing a festival alone — one of them being that you don’t have to indulge your mates’ terrible tastes in music, but it also reminds you of the joy of your own company and the value of doing things for enjoyment’s sake alone.
 I’m a bit of a people-pleaser by nature and for me a festival filled with things I wanted to do and see just for myself, and mostly by myself, was a revelation.
-But it was also great to find a new group of friends and meet like-minded people, something that I wouldn’t have had a chance to do if I hadn’t gone to a festival alone.

 There’s something in the atmosphere at a festival that whether totally alone, with new friends or old, it’s hard not to have fun, and embrace a more care-free version of yourself.
 Even if you only do it once, it’s worth doing just to know you can.